-Fentanyl has been shown to embryocidal in pregnant rats at doses of 30 mcg/kg intravenously (0.05 times the human dose of 100 mcg/kg on a mg/m2 basis) and 160 mcg/kg subcutaneously (0.26 times the human dose of 100 mcg/kg on a mg/m2 basis).
-There was no evidence of teratogenicity reported
+Fentanyl has been shown to be embryocidal in pregnant rats at doses of 30 mcg/kg intravenously (0.05 times the human dose of 100 mcg/kg on a mg/m basis) and 160 mcg/kg subcutaneously (0.26 time the human dose of 100 mcg/kg on a mg/m basis).
+There was no evidence of teratogenicity reported.

-No evidence of malformations or adverse effects on the fetus was reported in a published study in which pregnant rats were administered fentanyl continuously via subcutaneously implanted osmotic minipumps at doses of 10, 100, or 500 mcg/kg/day starting 2-weeks prior to breeding and throughout pregnancy.
-The high dose was approximately 0.81 times the human dose of 100 mcg/kg on a mg/m2 reports a relative infant dose of fentanyl of 0.38%.
-However, there is insufficient information to determine the effects of fentanyl on the breastfed infant and the effects of fentanyl on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Fentanyl Citrate Injection and any potential adverse effects on the breastfed infant from Fentanyl Citrate Injection or from the underlying maternal condition Clinical Considerations Monitor infants exposed to fentanyl through breast milk for excess sedation and respiratory depression Withdrawal symptoms can occur in breastfed infants when materna administration of an opioid analgesic is stopped, or when breasteeding is stopped
+No evidence of malformations or adverse effects on the fetus was reported in a published study in which pregnant rats were adminis-tered fentanyl continuously via subcutaneously implanted osmotic minipumps at doses of 10, 100, or 500 mcg/kg/day starting 2-weeks prior to breeding and throughout pregnancy.
+The high dose was approximately 0.81 times the human dose of 100 mcg/kg on a mg/m